-Before joining NCATS, Rana worked as a research assistant professor at the Eppley Institute for Research in Cancer and Allied Diseases at the University of Nebraska Medical Center in Omaha, Nebraska.
+Before joining NCATS in 2019, Rana worked as a research assistant professor at the Eppley Institute for Research in Cancer and Allied Diseases at the University of Nebraska Medical Center in Omaha, Nebraska.
 His research primarily focused on the discovery and development of reversible and irreversible small-molecule inhibitors to perturb disease-relevant biomolecules.
 In parallel, Rana reported the first selective degrader of CDK9 by utilizing a proteolysis targeting chimera (PROTAC)-based degradation strategy.

 Rana received his Ph.D. training in organic and medicinal chemistry at Kansas State University, under the supervision of Professor Duy H. Hua, working on the development of small-molecule probes against Alzheimer’s disease.
 After receiving his doctorate, Rana joined the Mayo Clinic as a research fellow in the Department of Molecular Pharmacology and Experimental Therapeutics.
 He has authored more than 25 peer-reviewed scientific publications.